 Updated January 31, 2022

-As many people have discovered, travelling with a friend, colleague, or life partner can put the most solid of relationships to the test.
+Many people have discovered that travelling with a friend, colleague, or life partner can put the most solid of relationships to the test.
 Unfamiliar surroundings, a foreign language, fewer comforts, unusual food, and unexpected challenges can push people out of their comfort zone.
-These can trigger reactions and behaviour different from those observed at home, and adversely affect a travel experience.
+These can trigger reactions and behaviour different from those observed at home.
+Some can adversely affect a travel experience.

 Horror stories: travelling with the wrong person